1) Dresden, Germany

-Charles Bridge, is an architectural masterpiece, created in the 15th century and is more than 600 metres long.
+Charles Bridge is an architectural masterpiece, created in the 15th century and is more than 600 meters long.
 Connecting Prague Castle and the city’s Old Town area, it’s the main tourist route and always packed with people.
 Therefore it’s strongly recommended to go there early in the morning to avoid all the crowds.

 Old Town Square, is the most central place in the city and located between Wenceslas square (a great shopping area) and Charles Bridge.
 Besides two of the most beautiful and well-known churches, you can also find the Old Town Hall with the astronomical clock in this area.

 The Prague Astronomical Clock, or Prague Orloj, is the third-oldest astronomical clock in the world and the oldest one still working.
 Every full hour when the skeleton on the right side of the clock rings the bell, there’s a small presentation of statues above the clock, all accompanied by a lovely sound.